To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Have a smartphone or tablet lying around that you no longer use?
-Repurpose it into a security camera device using an app.
+Why not repurpose it into a security camera device using an app?
 It’s an easy way to give your gadget a new life and have peace of mind over your home or loved ones without having to invest in new equipment.

 - How They Work

 - Can They Be Used Outside?

 Home security camera apps are pretty simple to use.
 Download the appropriate apps to your two devices and pair them together.
 Then, start monitoring your camera while away.
 You can use the app and camera as a nanny cam, baby monitor, home security camera, pet camera and more.

 We recommend using a tripod (like this one on Amazon), so you can better control the camera’s angle and keep it steady from falling.

 All of these apps allow you to stream video from your device and record footage through motion detection.
 They are also all available on Android devices.

 |Night Vision||Low-Light Filter||Low-Light Mode|